What's Included in the Price

 In NSW, a contractor licence is required for residential building work valued over $5,000 (including GST).
 Structural work falls under the builder or carpentry licence categories.
 Verify your contractor's licence through NSW Fair Trading.

-- Current NSW contractor licence number (verify it online before signing anything)
+- Provide their current NSW contractor licence number upfront (verify it on the NSW licence search)

-- Proof of public liability and home warranty insurance
+- Carry public liability and home warranty insurance (mandatory for work over $20,000 in NSW)

-- A written quote that specifies the scope of structural work, materials, and whether engineering is included
+- Give a written quote specifying the scope of structural work, stump material, bearer/joist species and grade, and whether engineering is included or separate

-- Evidence of an engineer's involvement for restumping or load-bearing modifications
+- Involve an engineer for any restumping or load-bearing modification

 How We Calculate